by Ming Chu

 It lets a remote computer act as if it is sitting inside the hospital building.

-With VPN, the computer comes home to its domain.
-It is recognized, supported, and able to work the way it was meant to.
+It can work the way it was meant to.

 That small change of approach taught me something.